-The college administers financial aid without regard to race, color, age, religion, gender, sexual orientation, gender identity, national origin, veteran status, disability, genetic information or any other basis prohibited by law.
-Financial aid options offered to students enrolled in eligible programs include the following:
+The College administers financial aid without regard to race, color, age, religion, gender, sexual orientation, gender identity, national origin, veteran status, disability, or any other basis prohibited by law.
+The goal of student financial assistance is to provide resources to students who without such funding would otherwise be unable to attend Carolinas College.
+Financial assistance can be in the form of federal loans and grants, state and other sources of loans and grants, and scholarships.